pokt-network/shannon-sdk/README.md

 - **ApplicationClient**: Handles interactions related to applications on the network.
 - **SessionClient**: Manages session-related operations.
 - **AccountClient**: Deals with account-related queries and operations.
+- **SharedParamsClient**: Provides shared parameters such as various governance params to the SDK.
 - **BlockClient**: Fetches information about blocks on the network.
 - **RelayClient**: Sends relay requests to the network.
 - **Signer**: Signs relay requests to ensure authenticity and integrity.